flyteorg/flyte/rsts/community/index.rst

 * FlyteConsole
 * FlytePropeller
 * workflow
-* LaunchPlan
--We use ‘launch plan’ when we mention it generally, e.g., ‘we use launch plan to execute workflow,’ AND ‘we use LaunchPlan A to execute workflow B’).
+* LaunchPlan- We use `launch plan` when we mention it generally, e.g., `we use launch plan to execute workflow,` AND `we use LaunchPlan A to execute workflow B`).

 Use angle brackets for placeholders
 ___________________________________
 Tell the reader what a placeholder represents.

-**Example:**
+Example:

 .. code-block:: text